-Congratulations!
-You’ve almost made it through your first trimester.
-Hopefully some of the more unpleasant signs of early pregnancy are starting to ease as you approach the “happy trimester.”
+Congratulations, by week 11 you’ve almost made it through your first trimester.
+Hopefully some of the more unpleasant signs of early pregnancy are starting to ease as you approach the “happy trimester”.

 Your uterus is continuing to expand, and your doctor or midwife will probably be able to feel it now in your lower abdomen.
 By week 11, the average uterus is about the size of a grapefruit.
 You might even have the beginnings of a “baby bump” (or you will very soon).